-Macy's department store will celebrate its 150th anniversary in 2008.
+Macy's department store celebrated its 159th anniversary in 2017.
 The store staged its first Thanksgiving Day parade in 1924.
 That year it was called the Macy's Christmas Parade, and it followed a route from 145th Street and Convent Avenue to the Macy's store at 34th Street and Broadway.
 Three floats (pulled by horses), four bands and zoo animals from the Central Park Zoo -- camels, donkeys, elephants and goats -- starred in the parade.
 Santa Claus was last in the lineup, a tradition that continues to this day.

 The parade took shape during the Roaring Twenties, a time of prosperity and pleasure.
 It was staged by Macy's employees, many of whom emigrated to America from Europe and longed to stage a celebration similar to the ones in their countries.

 In 1927, the gigantic balloons that are now the signature element of the parade made their first appearance with the help of helium.
-The balloons replaced the zoo animals that were frightening to some children, and the first balloons included cartoon characters like Felix the Cat [source: ABC News].
+The balloons replaced the zoo animals that were frightening to some children, and the first balloons included cartoon characters like Felix the Cat.

 At the conclusion of the parade, the giant balloons were released into the air.
-In 1929, Macy's began offering a $50 reward for any returned balloons, which were affixed with return address labels [source: ABC News].
+In 1928, Macy's began offering a $100 reward for any returned balloons, which were affixed with return address labels [source: McCarthy].
 In 1931, pilot Col. Clarence E. Chamberlain snagged a balloon with his airplane's wing, leading to a ban on retrieval by airplanes the following year.
-But after the 1932 parade, another pilot attempted to capture a balloon and nearly crashed, leading Macy's to discontinue releasing the balloons at the parade's end [source: ABC News].
+But after the 1932 parade, another pilot attempted to capture a balloon and nearly crashed, leading Macy's to discontinue releasing the balloons at the parade's end [source: McCarthy.

 In 1934, celebrities became an important element of the parade, with singer-actor Eddie Cantor joining in the event that year.
 The Mickey Mouse helium balloon was also introduced to parade-goers.